What is APASA?

 Our events vary from year to year, but some traditional APASA events include:

-- Night Market, a festival mimicking a traditional night market, featuring game booths, prizes, and food
+Night Market, a traditional night market festival, featuring game booths, prizes, and food

 What’s the difference between APASS, APASA, APAA?